The full name of Yad La-Shiryon is The Armored Corps Memorial Site and Museum at Latrun. And it is one of the most diverse tank museums in the world.

 Summary

 We spent almost three hours and Yad La-Shiryon, and the best part was leaving.
 No, I do not mean that it was awful.
 It was lovely.
 We enjoyed the visit.
-After spending several hours to exit the Ramat David Airforce Base parking lot, I was delighted when it took us less than five minutes to leave the parking lot near Yad La-Shiryon (read about that Independence Day experience).
+After spending several hours trying to exit the Ramat David Airforce Base parking lot, I was delighted when it took us less than five minutes to leave the parking lot near Yad La-Shiryon (read about that Independence Day experience).
 Moreover, there are many things that kids can touch and climb on at this site.
-Thus if you are wondering which one should you visit, Ramat David or Latrun, I would recommend Yad La-Shiryon.
+Thus if you are wondering which one you should visit, Ramat David or Latrun, I would recommend Yad La-Shiryon.

 Have you ever been to Yad La-Shiryon?
 Tell us about your experience in the comments below.